What are matrimonial assets?

 How are matrimonial assets divided in divorce?

-There is no set percentage split that automatically applies in divorces or dissolutions in England and Wales.
-The starting point is that matrimonial assets should be divided equally with the aim to meet the needs of both parties.
-If an equal division of the matrimonial assets is sufficient to meet both party’s needs, an equal division of matrimonial assets may be both the starting and the end points.
+There is no set percentage split that automatically applies when splitting matrimonial assets on divorce or dissolution.
+The starting point is that these assets should be divided equally with the aim to meet the needs of both parties.
+If an equal division of the matrimonial assets is sufficient to meet both party’s needs, an equal division may be both the starting and the end points.

 If, one party has significantly greater needs or responsibilities, there can be an adjustment and departure from an equal split (50/50) to meet those needs.